-Burke grew up in Portage, Mich., and holds bachelors and master’s degrees in Electrical Engineering from Western Michigan University and the University of Central Florida.
+Vice Adm.
+Robert Burke grew up in Portage, Michigan, and holds bachelor’s and master’s degrees in electrical engineering from Western Michigan University and the University of Central Florida.

-His awards include the Defense Superior Service Medal, the Legion of Merit (four awards) and various campaign and unit awards.
+His awards include the Defense Superior Service Medal, the Legion of Merit (five awards) and various campaign and unit awards.